charityyoungblood/CLI_Shoe_Love/CLI_Shoe_Love/NOTES.md

 1. Plan your gem, imagine the interface the user is going to use while interacting with your gem
   - A command line interface for Aquazzura shoes, where user can sort by color, heel height or shoe type
-  - prompt the user with a greeting
+  - prompt the user with a greeting, then asks the following questions:
       - What type of occassion are you shopping for?
       - What color shoes?
       - What heel height?

   - Example output:

   Based on your preferences, here are a few options that would perfect for you!